Book Review by

 The Republicans finally surrendered Madrid to the Nationalists in March 1939 and Franco ruled Spain as a dictator until 1975.
 Nonetheless Spain’s Civil war has not gone away, the presence lingers as the country belatedly struggles to face the ghosts of that past.

 >Lincoln Brigade by Harris & Ewing.
-Image available from the United States Library of Congress’s Prints and Photographs division, PD
+Image available from the United States Library of Congress’s Prints and Photographs Division, PD

->Dorothy Parker (via Wikipedia), photogtapher unknown, PD
+>Dorothy Parker (via Wikipedia), photographer unknown, PD

 >Torkild Rieber (Wikipedia), PD